 This process requires very little skill and many exploitation attempts have already occurred since the vulnerability's discovery on December 5, 2021.

-To witness the speed of exploitation, take a look at the following proof-of-concept demonstrating a Minecraft server attack.
+To witness the speed of exploitation, take a look at the following proof-of-concept demonstrating an attack on a Minecraft server.

 2. Any Java Software Could Be Impacted